 ** If you do not want to sell your art below a certain minimum price, set your opening bid below that price, but tell the people conducting the auction to sell the art only if that minimum price is reached (assuming the auction will allow you to do this of course).
 For example, if you want your minimum selling price to be $500, start the bidding at $200.
 That way, even if the art doesn't sell, it'll at least attract bids.
-Be aware though that insisting on too high a selling price may show that you're more concerned about yourself and how much your art is worth than you are about the cause and fundraising efforts of the organization you're donating it to.
+Be aware though that insisting on too high a minimum price may show that you're more concerned about yourself and how much your art sells for than you are about the cause and fundraising efforts of the organization you're donating it to.

 ** Cooperate with the people conducting the auction and generally do everything within your power to make sure your art sells.
 If they ask for certain information, provide it.
 The worst possible outcome at this type of event is for your art not to sell.

 ** Do not donate to every single cause that asks for your art, especially if you have gallery representation or sell regularly online or at other venues.
 You can actually end up diluting your market by donating too frequently, or giving collectors the idea that rather than shop at galleries or buy directly from you, all they have to do is wait for the next charity event and then buy on the cheap.
 If you really want to support lots of charities, either sell your art direct to buyers or through retail outlets and donate a portion of the profits.

 Tips for bidders:

 ** Look at all the art for dale.
 Fundraising art auctions are great places to discover and learn about art and artists you've never seen or heard of before.

 ** Don't automatically assume all the art is bargain priced.
 Find out about artists whose art you like before you bid.
 Many fundraisers list all the art online in advance of their events.
 Visit the auction website, preview the art either online or in person ahead of time, or at least get a list of the donating artists.
 That way, you'll be prepared to bid wisely.